apache/sedona/docs/tutorial/viz.md

 The page outlines the steps to visualize spatial data using SedonaViz. ==The example code is written in Scala but also works for Java==.

+SedonaViz provides native support for general cartographic design by extending Sedona to process large-scale spatial data.
+It can visulize Spatial RDD and Spatial Queries and render super high resolution image in parallel.

-SedonaViz provides the DataFrame support.
-This offers users a more flexible way to design beautiful map visualization effects including scatter plots and heat maps.
-In the meantime, SedonaViz RDD API remains the same.
+SedonaViz offers Map Visualization SQL.
+This gives users a more flexible way to design beautiful map visualization effects including scatter plots and heat maps.
+SedonaViz RDD API is also available.

 !!!note
 	All SedonaViz SQL/DataFrame APIs are explained in [SedonaViz API](../api/viz/sql).
 Please see [Viz exmaple project](https://github.com/apache/incubator-sedona/tree/master/examples/viz)